DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ---
 ## 📘Creation & Hoisting

+⚠️ **Why Hoisting?**
+* Using function before actual declaration.
+* var hoisting is just a byproduct.

 Javascript Execution Context has two phase<br/>
 1. **Creation Phase** : Set up memory for variables and functions, also set placeholder for variables called **undefined**.
 2. **Execution Phase** : means assigns values to variables but not for functions.